• How To Soundproof A Floor

 How To Soundproof Concrete Floors

-Wooden floors are a lot easier to soundproof than concrete as you’ll have a few more tools available to you.
-With concrete floors, you can’t really lift or modify them once they are laid (without great hassle, at least).
+Wooden floors are a lot easier to soundproof than concrete as you’ll have a few more options available to you.
+Once laid, concrete floors cannot be lifted or modified.

 To soundproof concrete floors, you will need to apply materials on top of them.
 This can be done by laying a thick carpet and/or utilising soundproof mats as a way of preventing impact noise.